Insights Compliance

 How to Choose an Approved Auditor in the UAE: A Practical Guide

-How to choose an approved auditor in the UAE — Ministry of Economy registration, free zone approval lists, IFRS competence, deadline capacity, fees and red flags.
+How to choose an approved auditor in the UAE — Ministry of Economy registration, free zone approval lists, the AED 50m audit rule and audit fees.

 Key takeaways